input-output-hk/cardano-tutorials/pioneers-testnet/pioneers-exercise-2.md

 Your node should be connected to the Pioneer Testnet and verifying the blocks that it receives.

-2. Verify that you have received some test Ada at the address that you provided to IOHK in Exercise 1, myaddr.
+2. Verify that you have received some test Ada at the address that you provided to IOHK in Exercise 1, *myaddr*.

 ```
 $ cardano-cli shelley query filtered-utxo \